tlevine/www.thomaslevine.com/content/!/english/index.md

 I use different syntax in this section because I need to explain more about the words.

 Where you go for a proverbial drink: In England, you go to a **pub**, and in America, you go to a **bar**.
-They're different things, and both exist in both countries.
+But they're different things, and both exist in both countries.
+In particular, you would only go to a bar for a drink, but you might go to a pub for only food.

 The hypothetical disgusting fast food establishment that you would never go to is the **kebab shop** in England or the **McDonalds** in America.